 As with all wood species, measuring the wood’s moisture content (MC) is crucial for the optimum enjoyment and performance of the end teak wood product.
 Given modern technology, a wood moisture meter can be programmed to account for the unique species’ wood density.
-Moisture meters for wood with extended ranges or settings for tropical woods are the best means of assessing teak’s MC throughout the life of the wood product.
+Moisture meters such as the Orion® 930 are the best means of assessing teak’s MC throughout the life of the wood product.
 Therefore, it is wise to view moisture meters for wood as imperative investments when working with the wood species teak.

 Tony Morgan is a senior technician for Wagner Meters, where he serves on a team for product testing, development, and also customer service and training for moisture measurement products.
 Along with 19 years field experience for a number of electronics companies, Tony holds a B.A. in Management and his AAS in Electronics Technology.